krishna426426/ACI_Infrastructure_as_Code/module5.md

 ![](imgs/imgs_5/apic_5.png)

-If you want to bring back all ACI constructs that you configured, just do **terraform apply** and enter **yes** when prompted.
-You will see all the configuration in APIC.

-Again you can do **terraform destroy** to remove the configuration

 Great job, excellent work!
 You now have a solid understanding of how the ACI Terraform resources can be used to manage your entire **ACI environment** "**as Code**".